Finalist for first independent police monitor pledges to build bridges, probe police practice

 His time at APA, however, was not problem-free.
 In 2006, Madison hired APA to provide 100 guards for the city’s first Freakfest Halloween celebration, but the company could only come up with 47 people, forcing the city to recruit city employees to help staff the event, The Capital Times reported at the time.
 The city refused to pay.
 The firm was also was hit with state licensing violations, had failed to pay some taxes, and was accused of not paying its workers.

-The COB has said that it will decide this month whether to hire Bishop, who lists his address as Marshall, or start the search anew, and has a meeting set for Dec.
+The Civilian Oversight Board has said it will decide this month whether to hire Bishop, who lists his address as Marshall, or start the search anew, and has a meeting set for Dec.
 16 to deliberate the question.
-It has not said why Simmons dropped out and attempts by the Wisconsin State Journal in October to contact her were not successful
+It has not said why Simmons dropped out and attempts by the Wisconsin State Journal in October to contact her were not successful.

 The City Council voted to create the board and the independent monitor position nearly three years after they were included among 146 recommendations in an exhaustive consultant’s report on the Madison Police Department that deemed the department “far from ‘a Department in crisis’” whose use of force was “limited in volume and primarily minor in nature.”